A Winter Morning Retreat

-Start 2019 right with tranquility of mind and great compassion.
-Our Beginning Anew Mindfulness Retreat will take place at the beautiful College of East Asian Studies in Middletown, CT.
-This 3-hour morning retreat will include: basic sitting meditation instruction, conscious breathing, sitting, walking, voice, and noble silence.
+Start 2020 right by resetting your mind with serenity and great compassion.
+Our Winter Mindfulness Retreat will take place at the beautiful College of East Asian Studies in Middletown, CT.
+This 3-hour morning retreat can be a beginning anew experience for participants and will include: basic sitting meditation instruction, conscious breathing, sitting, walking, voice, and noble silence.
 To learn about what is mindfulness (sati) and its benefits scroll below.

 Retreat Time: from 9 a.m. to 12 p.m.